austnaa/SnekeGame/README.md

 # SnekeGame
-A recreation of the classic centipede game
+A quick recreation of the classic centipede game.